HarshSingh-01/Social-Book/README.md

 Press Ctrl + C to stop the server

 ## Conclusion
-This is the a social media clone project and open source to everyone.
+This is the a social media website project and open source to everyone.